twl8n/twl8n.github.io/index.md

 permalink: index.html
 ---

-#### Sorghum syrup and corn meal for sale
+#### Sorghum syrup and cornmeal for sale

-We grow sweet sorghum and corn (for cornmeal) using sustainable farming practices.
-Currently available for
+Grown here on our farm using sustainable farming practices.
-purchase: Cherokee White corn meal and sorghum syrup.
 Cherokee White is an open pollenated, heritage, dent corn that makes sweet, fluffy corn bread.
 Sorghum syrup (some people call it sorghum molasses) is a natural sweetener.
 Sorghum is a thick, rich syrup with a unique flavor reminiscent of caramel, vanilla and dried fruit.
 It is fantastic as a topping on ice cream, oatmeal, pancakes, and as a sweetener in baked goods.

 #### Celadon Acres Pottery Studio and Gallery